John O'Hagan (judge): Life

 After Gladstone had passed his Land Law (Ireland) Act 1881, he chose O'Hagan as the first judicial head of the Irish Land Commission, making him for this purpose a judge of Her Majesty's High Court of Justice.

 He was a friend of John Kells Ingram, an Irish economist, poet and patriot.

+After his death, his widow Frances joined the Franciscan Monastery of St Mary of the Angels at Drumshanbo, Co Leitrim.

 Works

 He was an earnest Catholic, as is shown in many of his writings, such as "The Children's Ballad Rosary".
 His poems, "Dear Land", "Ourselves Alone", etc., were among the most effective features of The Nation in its brilliant youth.